B i o g r a p h y

 He began writing and performing his own songs as a teenager on Long Island.

-The single received local radio airplay and led to publishing contracts with Nashville's Combine Music and Bob Dylan's Special Rider Music publishing arm.
+The single received significant local radio airplay and led to publishing contracts with Nashville's Combine Music and Bob Dylan's Special Rider Music publishing arm.

 'His finest song remains Slow Dance Romeo.
 With its pliant, plaintive melody and wise yet touching lyrics, it has all the makings of a pop standard."
 Wayne Robins, Newsday